Confined space atmospheric monitoring, PPE, rescue, and lockout/tagout

 Order of thinking during entry

-Do not reduce confined space entry to a meter reading.
-The full safe-work decision includes:
+A safe entry is not a single meter reading.
+The full decision is:

 - Decide whether a permit is required.

-- Assign trained roles: entrant, attendant, entry supervisor, and rescue service as applicable.
+- Assign trained roles: entrant, attendant, entry supervisor, and rescue service.

-- Isolate or control hazards such as flow, mechanical equipment, electrical energy, traffic, and engulfment.
+- Isolate or control hazards — flow, mechanical equipment, electrical energy, traffic, engulfment.

-- Stop entry if conditions change or an alarm sounds.
+- Stop entry immediately if conditions change or an alarm sounds.

 PPE and rescue mindset

-Personal protective equipment (PPE) is the last layer, not the whole control plan.
-Gloves, boots, eye protection, hard hats, high-visibility apparel, fall protection, and respiratory protection all have roles, but PPE does not make an untested atmosphere safe.
-An air-purifying respirator is not a rescue tool for an oxygen-deficient or IDLH atmosphere.
+Personal protective equipment (PPE) is the last layer of defense, not the control plan.
+Gloves, boots, eye protection, hard hats, high-visibility apparel, fall protection, and respiratory protection each have roles, but PPE does not make an untested atmosphere safe.
+Critically, an air-purifying respirator (APR) cannot be used in an oxygen-deficient or IDLH atmosphere — it only filters contaminants and supplies no oxygen; those conditions require supplied-air (SCBA or airline) protection.

-Rescue is where many fatal incidents multiply.
-The attendant does not enter spontaneously to save a coworker.
-The correct exam answer is usually to summon trained rescue, maintain communication if possible, use non-entry retrieval when set up and feasible, and follow the permit rescue procedure.
-Unplanned entry by an unprotected rescuer can create a second victim.
+Rescue is where fatalities multiply.
+Statistically, more than half of confined-space deaths are would-be rescuers.
+The attendant does not enter spontaneously to save a downed coworker.
+The correct exam answer is to summon trained rescue, maintain communication, use non-entry retrieval (tripod, winch, and full-body harness) when feasible, and follow the permit rescue plan.
+Unprotected entry simply creates a second victim.

 Lockout/tagout at lift stations and collection assets

-Lockout/tagout (LOTO) controls hazardous energy during servicing and maintenance.
+Lockout/tagout (LOTO) under OSHA 29 CFR 1910.147 controls hazardous energy during servicing and maintenance.
 In collection work, energy can be electrical, mechanical, hydraulic, pneumatic, chemical, thermal, or stored pressure.
-A lift station pump is not safe just because the hand-off-auto switch is moved to off.
-The operator must isolate the energy source and verify that the equipment cannot start or release stored energy.
+A lift station pump is not safe just because the hand-off-auto switch is set to off — the automatic control or a level float could restart it.
+The operator must isolate the source and verify the machine cannot start or release stored energy.
+A lock is preferred over a tag whenever the device is capable of being locked out; a tag is only a warning.

 | LOTO step | Collection-system example |